 - Individually tailored fellowship learning plan which may include participation in courses conferences and other professional development activities in the UK

 - Course and conference fees within the UK

 - Training and development costs within the UK

 - Travel in the UK

-- Intend to return to the country they were selected from at the end of the period of study.
+- Applicants must intend to return to the country they were selected from at the end of the period of study;

 - Not be employees, employees’ relatives (or former employees who have left employment less than two years before) of Her Majesty’s Government including the FCO (including FCO Posts), the British Council, DFID, MOD, BIS, UKTI and UKBA, the Association of Commonwealth Universities or the Clore Leadership Programme or any of their wholly-owned subsidiaries.